 Bench press is closely related to changes in bodyweight.
 The limiting factors include smaller muscles like the triceps which are going to recover more slowly – and especially if you’re not eating enough.

 Big benching happens when bulking up.
-You can make gains whether bulking or cutting, if you’re smart, but eating plenty – and especially plenty of protein – will really show up in your bench progress.
+You can make gains whether bulking or cutting, if you’re smart, but eating plenty and reaching the right amount of carbs, fats, proteins – will really show up in your bench progress.